-During the financial period ended 31 December 2015, the Company or its subsidiaries were party to employment contracts with each of Josef El-Raghy, Andrew Pardey, Pierre Louw, Andrew Davidson and Richard Osman.
+During the financial period ended 31 December 2016, the Company or its subsidiaries were party to employment contracts with each of Josef El-Raghy, Andrew Pardey, Ross Jerrard, Andrew Davidson and Mark Smith.
 The compensation of these individuals during the financial year are set out in the Summary Compensation Table above.
 Remuneration and other terms of employment for the following directors and executives are formalised in employment contracts, the terms of which as at the date of this Circular, are set out below:

-Josef El-Raghy, Chairman and CEO:
+Josef El-Raghy, Chairman:

-- term: Indefinite with a 12 months' notice of termination period. - base salary: currently, GBP515,000, reviewed annually by the Remuneration Committee. - In the case of notice given in connection with and shortly following a change of control, Josef El-Raghy will be entitled to payment in lieu of an amount equal to 12 month's basic salary together with any bonus that, in the opinion of the Remuneration Committee, would have been due to him at the time of the completion of the change of control taking into account all the relevant performance indicators.
+- term: indefinite with a 12 month notice of termination period: - base salary: GBP530,450, reviewed annually by the Remuneration Committee; and - in the case of notice given in connection with and shortly following a change of control, Josef El-Raghy will be entitled to payment in lieu of an amount equal to 12 months' basic salary together with any bonus that, in the opinion of the Remuneration Committee, would have been due to him at the time of the completion of the change of control taking into account all the relevant performance indicators.